-Posted in Car Accident,In the News on July 1, 2016
+Posted in Car Accident on July 1, 2016

 Many people incorrectly believe that bad weather will absolve a driver from accident liability.
 This is simply not true.
 Drivers still have a legal duty to operate their vehicle safely, regardless of the conditions.
 If you have been injured in a car accident and weather was a factor, please contact an experienced Denver car accident lawyer today for immediate legal assistance.

 For example, during snowy conditions, many inexperienced drivers likely should not be on a busy highway at all.
 They simply do not have the requisite skill to safely operate their vehicle in those conditions.
 Still, all drivers need to make adjustments, including:

 It is possible to operate a motor vehicle safely in almost any type of weather conditions.
 It just takes a proper adjustment of speed, braking distance and focus.
 Further, in the limited circumstances where a vehicle simply cannot be operated safely, then that vehicle should not be on the road.
 If a driver is putting the safety of others at an unreasonable risk, they need to pull over and wait for the road conditions to improve.

-While poor weather conditions certainly increase the risk of accident, bad weather does not shield negligent drivers from liability.
+While poor weather conditions certainly increase the risk of accidents, bad weather does not shield negligent drivers from liability.
 If you have been injured in an accident, and the other driver is blaming the weather conditions, please contact our experienced auto accident attorneys as soon as possible.
 Our team offers free initial legal consultations to all accident victims.